Nutonspeed/-NutLoveElf99/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Environment Variables

+Real data is fetched from Supabase when the following variables are provided:

+- `NEXT_PUBLIC_SUPABASE_URL` – your Supabase project URL
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY` – the project's anon key

+If these variables are absent, the app falls back to built-in mock data.